Harriet-ngomo/Taxpayer-Risk-Classification/README.md

 - 🔗 [Final Presentation](./Presentation.pdf)
 ## Overview

-**FairTax Analytics** is a data driven initiative aimed at transforming how tax authorities identify and prioritize high-risk taxpayers.
+**FairTax Analytics** is a data driven initiative aimed at transforming how tax authorities identify and prioritize high risk taxpayers.
 Tax evasion and non compliance undermine government revenue critical for essential services like education, healthcare and infrastructure.
-This project leverages machine learning to automate taxpayer risk classification, enabling smarter audit targeting, early risk detection, and more equitable enforcement.
+This project leverages machine learning to automate taxpayer risk classification, enabling smarter audit targeting, early risk detection and more equitable enforcement

 ## Business and Data Understanding